 Fit notes and proof of sickness

-They might also make recommendations for how the employer could support the employee.
+The fit note might include recommendations for how the employer could support the employee.

 Whether you need a fit note depends on the length of sickness absence.